yairchu/yairchu.github.io/site/posts/what-is-oo.md

 #### Interfaces and Typeclasses

-Interfaces, and their FP generalization [typeclasses](https://en.wikipedia.org/wiki/Type_class), allow the same "interface method" call to invoke different methods for different instances.
-This provides a limited form of disambiguation that has overlap with hte value provided by method namespacing.
+Interfaces, and their FP generalization, [typeclasses](https://en.wikipedia.org/wiki/Type_class), are not commonly considered a namespacing feature, but they do allow a form of name re-use in that an interface method call may invoke different methods for different types.

-### Should new languages have method namespacing

-Given that module namespacing is in concensus, and my inclination towards typeclasses, if I were to design a PL today I would not add method namespacing to th mix, because the value it adds is diminished by overlap with other features.

 ## Encapsulation